This section is a reminder of what you need to invest in order to get the biggest impact out of the Special Procedures.

 If you send information on a case that has taken place many months ago, you will need to explain why a communication now is timely and can have an impact.

-Mandate holders usually have other work separate from their role as a Special Procedure, and so cannot usually decide at a week’s notice to travel to an event – you need to invite mandate holders as far in advance as possible to ensure that they can fit your events into their schedules.
+The role of Special Procedures is undertaken on a voluntary basis, meaning that Mandate holders are likely to undertake other work in addition to their role as a Special Procedure.Thus, you need to invite mandate holders as far in advance as possible to ensure that they can fit your events into their schedules.

-Every human rights defender and NGO has limited resources and you need to use them as efficiently and effectively as possible.
-In the context of engaging with the Special Procedures, this will mean picking and choosing when and how you engage, and also maximising your resources by building strong partnerships with Geneva-based NGOs who will be able to support you and your advocacy (e.g. by following up with OHCHR staff who support Special Procedures to find out if action has been taken).
+Human rights defenders and NGOs have limited resources and need to use them as efficiently and effectively as possible.
+In the context of engaging with the Special Procedures, this will mean picking and choosing when and how you engage, and also maximising the resources available by, for example, building strong partnerships with Geneva-based NGOs who will be able to support you and your advocacy (e.g. by following up with OHCHR staff who support Special Procedures to find out if action has been taken).

 Continue to find out more about why it might be useful to engage with the Special Procedures, as well as our tips on how to do it most effectively.